 We will be using information from you and your medical records in order to undertake this study.
-Research is a task that we perform in the public interest.
-The University of Oxford, as sponsor, is the data controller.
-This means that we, as University of Oxford researchers, are responsible for looking after your information and using it properly.
 We will use the minimum personally-identifiable information possible.
-We will keep identifiable information about you such as contact details for a minimum of 5 years after the study has finished.
-The need to store this information for longer in relation to licensing of the vaccine will be subject to ongoing review.
-For effective vaccines that may be licensed, we may store research data securely at the University of Oxford for at least 15 years after the end of the study, subject to adjustments in clinical trials regulations.
-In addition to the de-identified scientific data, we will also store documents containing personal information that you provide when registering for the trial (including contact details), medical information and signed consent forms during this archiving period.
+The University of Oxford will keep identifiable information about you from this study for a maximum of 5 years after the study has finished.
+We will securely store the anonymised research data and any research documents with personal information, such as consent forms, for a maximum of 5 years after the end of the study.
+The need to store this information for longer in relation to licensing of the vaccine will be reviewed every 5 years.
+Once the study has been completed, all documents would be archived in a secure facility.
+Files will be confidentially destroyed if storage is no longer required.
+For effective vaccines that may be licensed, secure storage of research data may be required for at least 15 years after the end of the study, subject to adjustments in clinical trials regulations.
+In addition to the scientific data, we will also store documents containing personal information that you provide when registering for the trial (including contact details), medical information and signed consent forms during this archiving period.